-It’s worth checking to see if this is just a local problem that’s unique to you or whether everybody else in the world is seeing that the website is down.
-You can check this by using one of the many online services out there, such as DNSChecker.
-These type of services are designed to take more of ‘world’s eye view.’
-If you give it a go and see a notification about absence of the site that means that your DNS has not updated, probably because it takes between 6 and 72 hours if you changed recently.
+It’s worth checking to see if this is just a local problem that’s unique to you.
+Or if everybody else in the world sees that their website is down too.
+You can check this by using one of many services like DNSChecker.
+These type of services take more of a ‘world’s eye view.’
+If you see a notification about your site being absent, that means your DNS is not updated.
+Probably because it takes between 6 and 72 hours to update if you’ve changed something recently.

-This is a question worth asking because when you buy a domain name, you’re really just renting it for a fixed period of time.
-If you forget to renew it with the registrar, then you may have lost it and consequently it won’t be connected to your website any more.
-So, it won’t be case of “WordPress site down”, more like “WordPress site’s nametag fell off.”
+This question’s worth asking because when you buy a domain name, you’re really just renting it for a time period.
+If you forget to renew it with the registrar, then you may have lost it.
+Consequently it won’t be connected to your website anymore.
+So, instead of “WordPress site down”, it would be more a case of “WordPress site’s nametag fell off.”

 - This can happen when there’s timeout just before it comes out of maintenance mode.
 WordPress creates a .maintenance file as part of the update process, and if it’s still hanging around then you might get errors, so delete it.

 - Safe Mode: Try turning off Safe Mode in the httpd.config file, then restart Apache.

 - File permissions: the correct file permissions are essential for the auto-update to work correctly.
 WordPress uses the wp-content/upgrade directory ( inside website’s document root ) to store the temporary file that it makes while it’s going through installation and this has to be writable.
 So, make it writable and, try the auto-update again.

 - Manual Update: if you see “Fatal Error,” choose a manual update.

 It could also be that PHP memory has run out or the server has timed out.
 Hence, you need to do some WordPress troubleshooting to fix it.

 Are You All Paid Up?